stecrotti/TensorTrains.jl/README.md

 ## Related packages
 - [TensorTrains.jl](https://github.com/mbachmayr/TensorTrains.jl): conceived for the application of Tensor Train decomposition to elliptic PDEs, does not cover anything related to probability
 - [Tensor-Train-Julia](https://github.com/msdupuy/Tensor-Train-Julia): less lightweight, mostly designed for quantum applications, still WIP
 - [Itensors.jl](https://github.com/ITensor/ITensors.jl): a full-fledged Tensor Network library, mostly designed for quantum applications.
-Interface is more intuitive, but likely less efficient if all you need to do is simple operations on 1D Tensor Networks (e.g. tensors are `mutable` structs)
+Interface is more intuitive, but likely less efficient if all you need to do is simple operations on 1D Tensor Networks